Strobesstrobes

 Strobes insight

-The most useful page in a red team report is the timeline that shows where the blue team could have caught you and did not.
+The most useful page in a red team report is the timeline showing where the blue team could have caught you and did not.
 That single artifact is worth more than the list of techniques that worked.

 Frequently asked questions